 What is Guantanamo Bay?

-During his first State of the Union address, President Trump vowed to keep the Guantanamo Bay detention center open – a move that starkly contrasts the plans of his predecessor.
+During his first State of the Union address, President Donald Trump vowed to keep the Guantanamo Bay detention center open – a move that starkly contrasts the plans of his predecessor.

 Since its opening 16 years ago, the Guantanamo Bay detention center in Cuba has imprisoned nearly 800 people.
 It has been decried by critics on both sides of the aisle who say the prisoners – alleged terrorists and people with suspected ties to terrorist organizations – suffer from human rights violations within its walls.